kawaicheung/book-on-naming-things/manuscript/F_Ch_TheShapeOfCode.md

 Up until now, I've championed the idea of name clarity.
 Following this line of thought, `curIndexOfTokenArray` is certainly be a better name than `i`.
 The name is far more clear.

+[FYI - this may be controversial-- clean code]

 But, now we face a more onerous problem.
 The whole thing just _looks_ substantially more complex.
 We need more time to digest what it's saying.
 The code has lost its shape.

 While the current index is a critical anchor of a `for` loop, representing it in a verbally meaningful way isn’t.
 For one thing, an index is common to _every_ kind of `for` loop.
 In addition, it's scope is small -- it only exists for the duration of a few lines inside the loop.
 If someone were really confused about the variable name, they only need to look around a small visual radius to get refamiliarized.